 Leptin production goes up with body fat or adiposity.
 As people gain body fat, that fat produces more leptin and as more leptin is produced, the brain fails to respond to it, creating a vicious circle.
 So, the reduction in leptin production indicates a renewed sensitivity to leptin, which means the individual will feel fuller sooner, and be less inclined to over eat (34).

 Insulin resistance is the inability of the body (muscle, fat, liver cells) to properly respond to insulin, making it hard for blood sugar (glucose) to be absorbed by cells.
 The pancreas, via beta cells, tries to produce more insulin to keep up with the greater demand.
 This keeps blood sugar in normal ranges.
 But, if the pancreas can’t keep up, excess blood sugar occurs and leads to the development of prediabetes, and eventually type two diabetes (48).
 Prediabetes means blood glucose and the rating of it, A1C levels, are higher than normal, but not so high that diabetes will be diagnosed.
 But, it is a risk factor for type two diabetes and cardio vascular disease (48).
 Keep in mind that untreated insulin resistance usually results in type two diabetes within ten years.
 Lifestyle changes are the best treatment.
-Losing body weight, five to seven percent, exercise and dietary changes as well as smoking cessation.
-Type two diabetes, if untreated, results in damage to nerves and blood vessels (heart disease, stroke, kidney failure, blindness, and amputation of lower limbs).
+They are: Losing body weight, five to seven percent, exercise, and dietary changes, as well as smoking cessation.
+Type two diabetes, if untreated, results in damage to nerves and blood vessels, heart disease, stroke, kidney failure, blindness, and amputation of lower limbs.

 The leptin/insulin relationship is complicated as (46) insulin stimulates the secretion of leptin in both animal and human studies.
 Insulin resistance may trigger leptin resistance by disrupting the brains ability to fully be affected by leptin signals.
 Eating a diet high in simple carbohydrates, sugar, and high fructose corn syrup, and not getting enough fiber and lean protein, may be part of the problem.
 Sleep depravation may also play a part, as people eat more when tired or stressed (44).